“And what about Sigmund Ratseneager?”

 The worst was over and you lived to see it.
 Laugh so you can save all those people not already lost.
 I saw it there in that crazy eye of his.
 That awful horrible joke whose punch line is, “Surprise, asshole, you are alive.”

-I did not move.
+My arms did not move.
+Could not move.